loz-hpc-linux/sysadmin/README.md

 7. Investigate Fabric Connectivity

-If network issues are suspected, the Slingshot fabric can be inspected.
+If network instability is suspected, investigate Slingshot fabric ports associated with the node.

 ./link_flap_check.sh <xname>

-The script maps compute nodes to their associated switch ports and retrieves link flap information from fabric management services.
+The script maps compute nodes to their switch ports and retrieves link flap information from fabric management services.

-This is particularly useful when diagnosing:
+This is useful when diagnosing:

 HSN link instability

+intermittent connectivity

 network congestion symptoms

-intermittent connectivity failures

 8. Monitor Node Recovery